ckeditor/ckeditor5/docs/installation/integrations/react.md

      * `{Boolean} willContextRestart` &ndash; When `true`, it means that the context component will restart itself.

 <info-box>
-	An example build that exposes both context and classic editor can be found in the [CKEditor 5 collaboration sample](https://github.com/ckeditor/ckeditor5-collaboration-samples/blob/master/real-time-collaboration-comments-outside-of-editor-for-react).
+	An example build that exposes both context and classic editor can be found in the [CKEditor&nbsp;5 collaboration sample](https://github.com/ckeditor/ckeditor5-collaboration-samples/blob/master/real-time-collaboration-comments-outside-of-editor-for-react).
 </info-box>

 ## Customizing the builds

-The {@link installation/getting-started/predefined-builds CKEditor 5 builds} come ready to use, with a set of built-in plugins and a predefined configuration.
+The {@link installation/getting-started/predefined-builds CKEditor&nbsp;5 builds} come ready to use, with a set of built-in plugins and a predefined configuration.
 While you can change the configuration easily by using the `config` property of the `<CKEditor>` component which allows you to change the {@link features/toolbar toolbar} or {@link installation/getting-started/configuration#removing-features remove some plugins}, in order to add more plugins you need to rebuild the editor.

 There are three main ways to do that.

-### Using the CKEditor 5 online builder
+### Using the CKEditor&nbsp;5 online builder

-Create your own CKEditor 5 build with customized plugins, toolbar and language in five simple steps using our dedicated [online builder](https://ckeditor.com/ckeditor-5/online-builder/).
+Create your own CKEditor&nbsp;5 build with customized plugins, toolbar and language in five simple steps using our dedicated [online builder](https://ckeditor.com/ckeditor-5/online-builder/).
 It is a fast, intuitive tool that allows for customizing your editing experience with a set of plugins of your own choice.
 Read more about this option in the [Integrating a build from the online builder](#integrating-a-build-from-the-online-builder) section.

 <info-box>
-	If you want to use the [CKEditor 5 online builder](https://ckeditor.com/ckeditor-5/online-builder/), make sure that the [watchdog feature](https://ckeditor.com/docs/ckeditor5/latest/features/watchdog.html) is not selected.
+	If you want to use the [CKEditor&nbsp;5 online builder](https://ckeditor.com/ckeditor-5/online-builder/), make sure that the [watchdog feature](https://ckeditor.com/docs/ckeditor5/latest/features/watchdog.html) is not selected.
 The React integration comes with the watchdog feature already integrated into the core.
 </info-box>

 ### Customizing one of the predefined builds